-At such events, you’ll sit amongst other active duty military Servicemembers, military spouses and their children, mothers and fathers, sisters and brothers and sometimes, extended families of our Heroes.
+At such events, you’ll sit amongst other active duty military Servicemembers, military spouses and children, parents and siblings.
+As well, Veterans attend military basic training graduations as well.

-As I sat with the families, I shared with the families that I was in their same shoes 14 years ago when our own son graduated from his Army Basic Combat Training at Fort Knox in Kentucky.
-I expressed my appreciation of how special this event is as a mother of a Soldier and as a Military Veteran, myself.
-Luis’s mother shared with me that Luis was her 4th child to enlist and that they all are serving our Country at the same time and in the same service!
+As I sat with the families, I shared with them that I was in their same shoes 14 years ago.
+I told them our own son graduated from Army Basic Combat Training at Fort Knox in Kentucky.
+Further into conversation, I also shared that both my husband and I were also Military Veterans.

-I also got to chat with Austin’s mother and his young bride, Alex.
-Watching Alex’s expressions and beaming pride took me back to my young military wife days of excitement and pride.
-Since I had my camera with me, I promised them that I would take lots of photos so they could enjoy the graduation ceremony.
-They’ve even given me permission to share some of them right here.
+I promised both families that I would take lots of photos so they could enjoy the graduation ceremony.
+With that, they’ve even given me permission to share some of them right here.

-Anyway, I felt privileged to sit amongst 700+ other proud families from all over the United States who came to see their Airman graduate from their Air Force Basic Military Training.
-It was an honor to witness 700+ new Airmen Pass in Review and march the Airmen’s Enlisted Heroes Walk to reaffirm their Oath of Enlistment.
+It was exciting to sit amongst over 700 Air Force families from all over the United States who came to see their Airman graduate from their Air Force Basic Military Training.

-The first to begin in any military ceremony is the Presentation of Colors.
+The first part of any military ceremony is the Presentation of Colors.

 “The presentation of colors is a ceremony presenting or retiring a flag.
 The “colors” refer to a flag.
 A color guard, consisting of two honor guards and two flag bearers, presents or retires the colors.
 A Sergeant-at-Arms dictates the orders during the ceremony.
 Proper respect should be given to the colors at all times during the ceremony.” –Legal Beagle

-And finally, the Air Force Marching Band and graduating Troops are marched in by Company or Battalion.
+After, the Air Force Marching Band and graduating Troops march in by Company or Battalion.

 The military parade field is huge; larger than a football field.
 It’s parametered by a paved sidewalk amidst the War Birds aircraft static displays.